 I get asked every once in a while to speak to graduating seniors at Graduation ceremonies in churches.
 I really, really enjoy the chance to do so, as it’s such a time of great potential for graduating seniors.
 But like all big events, it’s almost impossible for graduates to realize the importance of the moment while they are in it.
 We didn’t.

 And so, I usually try and challenge graduating seniors to step-back for a moment, almost trying to remove themselves and observe it as if they were someone looking at it from the outside.
 I challenge them to consider the impact their lives will make, and how much of that will be shaped by what they do in the next months and years.

-Last night I got to speak to a great group of graduating seniors at a local church.
+Recently I got to speak to a great group of graduating seniors at a local church.
 I challenged them to consider the question: “What will you do to live a life that matters”?
 I conceded it’s not a particularly novel question, but it is an important one.
-We looked at a few narratives of people that lived life that made a difference, and how ultimately, our lives will matter most if we made an impact for Christ’s sake and not for our own.
+We looked at a few narratives of people that lived a life that made a difference, and how ultimately, our lives will matter most if we made an impact for Christ’s sake and not for our own.

 I then tried to leave these graduating seniors with some practical advice.
 I tried to answer the “how” of living a life that matters, a life that ultimately makes a difference.
 I broke it down into three points.
 I thought I’d share them with you in case you wanted to pass them along to a graduate you know.

 To live a life that matters, we must: